How to Control Mind and Thoughts during Meditation?

 According to the yoga philosophy, there are three levels of consciousness, the conscious mind, subconscious mind and the unconscious or superconscious.
 The conscious state is the seat of thoughts where the conscious awareness of the ‘I - self’ evolves.
 This is referred to the mind and body as ‘I - self’.
 This state is referred as the ordinary existential mind where the perception exists as the gross forms.

-The subconscious mind is the center of involuntary regulations of the body and influence the conscious mind.
+The subconscious mind is the center of involuntary regulations of the body and influences the conscious mind.
 The psychologist says that in the dream state or the trance state the subconscious mind becomes vulnerable to the suggestions.
 Here the mind exists as the perception of mental forms, where the dreams are conceived as realities.
 (Read 7 Most Effective Mind Control Techniques One Should Be Aware)

 The unconscious is the state referred with the absence of conscious awareness (rational mind) and the presence of unknown consciousness.
 This is the powerful level of consciousness where the significant higher intelligence is reflected.
 This pure consciousness exists as the witnesses of all the three states.